 The Bombay High Court’s fifth bench has been inaugurated at Kolhapur by CJI Bhushan Gavai, fulfilling a 20-year demand to ease access to justice for litigants across six districts in western Maharashtra.

 The Bombay High Court has officially set up its fifth bench in Kolhapur, western Maharashtra.
-The new bench was inaugurated by the Chief Justice of India (CJI) Bhushan Gavai on Sunday, making it a landmark step towards improving access to justice in the state.
+The new bench was inaugurated by the Chief Justice of India (CJI) Bhushan Gavai on Sunday, marking a significant step toward improving access to justice in the state.

 Until now, the Bombay High Court had four benches: